hanwenzhang123/bu-cs622-programming/week6/README.md

 ## Batch Processing
 - there is no software that has no batch processing wherever you are implementing a software.
+- everything is processed in a batch and then send out maybe the next day
+- no synchronous messaging system in batching, batching is as a concept of isolation

 #### Stream processing
 - something between real-time and batch processing, usually done in the near real time